tpae/whitepaper/WLX.md

 ## ERC721 - Non-Fungible Token

-WLXAG token will be issued according to `ERC721` Standards for Non-Fungible Tokens, with attributes assigned to each token to represent ownership, Community Authenticator address, Tag ID, [IPFS](https://ipfs.io/) address to hold assets and additional metadata.
+WLXAG token will be issued according to `ERC721` Standards for Non-Fungible Tokens, with attributes assigned to each token to represent ownership, Network Authenticator address, Tag ID, [IPFS](https://ipfs.io/) address to hold assets and additional metadata.

 ## Tamperproof RFID Tag Authentication System (Tag ID)